 Amongst all of this, nannies and au pairs who would usually help alleviate this delicate balancing act are returning to their home countries at alarming rates leaving a big gap that won’t be filled by new international arrivals for quite some time.

 However, help is still readily available and best of all it won’t leave your wallet feeling light.
-Simply by sharing your spare bedroom you could have someone help you for 14 hours a week in ‘Xchange’ for providing them with a place to call home.
+Simply by sharing your spare bedroom you could have someone help you out and at the same time providing them with a place to call home.
 Their tasks could include childcare, helping the kids with homework, getting dinner ready, general housework, pick up/drop off; anything that you would usually have a nanny, baby sitter or au pair help you with.
 All users on the platform are vetted and verified with a Digital ID by Australia Post.
 They can also apply for and upload a police check, and are also covered by our $5m public liability insurance.
 Plus having live-in help minimises the number of people your family has contact with.
 It’s a solution that ticks all the boxes for parents needing a bit of extra support right now.